google/strict-csp/strict-csp-html-webpack-plugin/README.md

 [Available on npm](https://www.npmjs.com/package/strict-csp-html-webpack-plugin).

 ⚠️ This is experimental.
-Do not use in production.
 Make sure to check [what's not supported](https://github.com/google/strict-csp/issues?q=is%3Aissue+is%3Aopen+label%3Afeature).
-Keep in mind that the `Report-Only` mode is not supported here since the policy is added via a meta tag (`Content-Security-Policy-Report-Only` is unfortunatelt not supported in meta tags).
+Keep in mind that the `Report-Only` mode is not supported here since the policy is added via a meta tag (`Content-Security-Policy-Report-Only` is unfortunately not supported in meta tags).

 ## What this plugin does: defense-in-depth against XSS 🛡